1myourman/1myourman/README.md

 ### Blog (Notion records)
 <a href="https://www.notion.so/pickyourownfork/Projects-a6e058e1db0b422995a34926a3128072">Alice's Notion</a>
-has many records of struggling and growing.
-Do you still remember your first months? 😜
+has many records of struggling and growing. <br /> Do you still remember your first months? 😜